-This section outlines what criteria will be used to indicate successful rehabilitation and what key targets will be used to mark the achievement of the rehabilitation goals and outcomes and validate the completion of the rehabilitation.
+This section outlines what criteria will be used to indicate successful rehabilitation and what key criteria/targets will be used to mark the achievement of the rehabilitation goals and outcomes and validate the completion of the rehabilitation.

-A key objective of this enhanced rehabilitation plan is environmental stabilisation.
+A key objective of this rehabilitation plan is environmental stabilisation and the stabilisation of any emissions from the site that related to the former industrial peat extraction activities.

-Rehabilitation is generally defined by Bord na Móna as:
+Rehabilitation is generally defined by Bord na Móna as